hidekuma/flask-s3-viewer/docs/html/_sources/usage/configuration.rst.txt

 .. meta::
-    :description: Flask S3up is a powerful extension that makes it easy to browse S3 in any Flask application
+    :description: Flask S3 Viewer is a powerful extension that makes it easy to browse S3 in any Flask application
-    :keywords: Flask, s3, aws, upload, uploader, browsing, python3, python, mount, objectstorage, s3up
+    :keywords: Flask, s3, aws, upload, uploader, browsing, python3, python, mount, objectstorage, s3viewer

 Configuration
 =============
-Before you can begin using Flask S3Up, you should set up authentication credentials.
+Before you can begin using Flask S3Viewer, you should set up authentication credentials.
 Credentials for your AWS account can be found in the IAM Console.
 You can create or use an existing user.
 Go to manage access keys and generate a new set of keys.

 Configure credentials
 ---------------------